-The emerging world globalization produced the European Union, a confederation of European countries, with a beaurocracy very much like that of the USA’s.
-Near the end of October the EU proposed legislation that would completely collapse any possibility for a strong Internet economy in Europe.
-The legislation would make it illegal to disseminate, create or discuss security software, including exploits, vulnerability announcements and security scanning software.
+The emerging world globalization produced the European Union, a confederation of European countries, with a bureaucracy very much like that of the USA’s.
+Near the end of October, the EU proposed legislation that would completely collapse any possibility for a strong Internet economy in Europe.
+The legislation would make it illegal to disseminate, create or discuss security software, including exploits, vulnerability announcements, and security scanning software.

 Europe has not had the best record for its treatment of people or ideas it did not understand.
 The legislators in the European Union need to first understand the technologies they are trying to ban before they introduce drastic new laws.
-This advice not only goes out to European law makers, but to those sitting in Capitol Hill as well.
-Understanding more about the industry you wish to either regulate or eliminate before doing so, would greatly help in decision making skills.
-Laws like the Digital Millenium Copyright Act could of been avoided if only Congress could of at least briefly studied the electronic mediums before passing such a ridiculous piece of legislation.
+This advice not only goes out to European lawmakers, but to those sitting on Capitol Hill as well.
+Understanding more about the industry you wish to either regulate or eliminate before doing so would greatly help in decision-making skills.
+Laws like the Digital Millenium Copyright Act could have been avoided if only Congress could of at least briefly studied the electronic mediums before passing such a ridiculous piece of legislation.

-Cybercrime Treaty Targets Hackers – Computer scientists fear impact on security research
+Cybercrime Treaty Targets Hackers – Computer scientists fear the impact on security research